lewisdaly/mywell-server/paper/paper.md

 The aim of this paper is to outline the process of developing and implementing mobile phone technology for villages in rural India and evaluate its potential for assisting sustainable groundwater management.

-India uses the largest amount of groundwater in the world, estimated at 230 __?__ per year (World Bank, 2010).
+India uses the largest amount of groundwater in the world, estimated at 230 __?__ per year [@wb2010].
 Groundwater is a relatively cheap and accessible resource, which contributes to its over exploitation.
-As it is shared among a watershed, the property rights of groundwater are difficult to manage, as whoever pumps first owns the water [@mahesh2014, @chin2015].
+As it is shared among a watershed, the property rights of groundwater are difficult to manage, as whoever pumps first owns the water [@mahesh2014][@chin2015].
 Groundwater is often overexploited for food production, with rainfall insufficient to recharge the groundwater levels @rath2004

 Groundwater is fundamental to the livelihoods of many farmers across India.
 In rural India, over 60 percent of agriculture is dependent on groundwater irrigation (World Bank, 2010).
 It allows farmers to grow crops in the dry season, as well as manage deficiencies in monsoonal rainfall, contributing to improved livelihoods and poverty alleviation @mahesh2014.